 As is well known, a successful museum’s bottleneck is not funding, it’s space.

 The Musée Picasso has about 5000 Picassos, last I read.
 As far as I’m concerned, the only significant gauge of the success of the renovation is that many more of them are now on view.
 Any other criteria pale by comparison.
 So someone made the executive decision of reframing the paintings in a contemporary way (basically centering the raw canvas within a shallow white box).
 The effect was clean and simple and unobtrusive, better than a distracting frame of an ill-framed painting.
 I would have preferred leaving the old antique gilt frames intact, but whatever.
 Framing actually matters a lot to me, but really, fine art is not about the packaging.

 As for the order of the artworks, or the lack of it, it could have been totally random, as far as I was concerned—I was so rapt up in devouring each individual piece that the order they appeared hardly mattered.
 Though whenever I actually noticed the groupings themselves, they seemed well-conceived.
 I can certainly understand that a Picasso novice might well prefer a chronological display in order to make sense of this 8-decade career.
 But Picasso hadn’t intended his art to be easy—he liked making his viewers work.
-He might have come up with a different arrangement if he were once again the guest curator, but I should think he would have graciously approved of the arrangement, thanks to Anne Baldassari.
-On the other hand, I don’t think he would have liked the new frames.
+He might have come up with a different arrangement if he were once again the guest curator, but I should think he would have graciously approved of Anne Baldassari’s exhibit.
+On the other hand, I don’t suppose he would have liked the new frames.
 Though who knows?
 That quintessentially modern artist might well have kept up with the times better than I….